fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 We tell it *how* to display using our nicely created `mapOptions` object

 ##What is going on precisely?
-Don't worry too much about this as we will be convering this in our next module.
+Don't worry too much about this as we will be covering this in our next module.

 ```
 gmap = new google.maps.Map(